 Quiara Alegría Hudes is a playwright, strong wife and mother of two, Distinguished Professor at Wesleyan University, barrio feminist and native of West Philly, U.S.A.
 Hailed for her work’s exuberance, intellectual rigor, and rich imagination, her plays and musicals have been performed around the world.
 They include Water By the Spoonful, winner of the Pulitzer Prize for Drama; In the Heights, winner of the Tony Award for Best Musical and Pulitzer finalist; and Elliot, A Soldier’s Fugue, another Pulitzer finalist.
-Hudes is a playwright in residence at Signature Theater in New York, and Profile Theatre in Portland Oregon has dedicated its 2017 season to producing her work.
+Hudes is a playwright in residence at Signature Theater in New York, and Profile Theatre in Portland Oregon dedicated its 2017 season to producing her work.

 Originally trained as a composer, Hudes writes at the intersection of music and drama.
-She has collaborated with renown musicians including Nelson Gonzalez, Michel Camilo, Lin-Manuel Miranda, Erin McKeown, and The Cleveland Orchestra.
+She has collaborated with renowned musicians including Nelson Gonzalez, Michel Camilo, Lin-Manuel Miranda, Erin McKeown, and The Cleveland Orchestra.

-Hudes recently founded a crowd-sourced testimonial project, Emancipated Stories.
+Hudes recently founded Emancipated Stories.
 It seeks to put a personal face on mass incarceration by having inmates share one page of their life story with the world.

 IN THE PRESS